Relief nurses head home from Green Bay, express apprehension but confidence in travel safety over Thanksgiving

-GREEN BAY, Wisc., (WFRV) – Millions of Americans are taking to the roads and skies this Thanksgiving holiday despite the warning about Covid-19.
+GREEN BAY, Wisc., (WFRV) – Millions of Americans are taking to the roads and skies this Thanksgiving despite the warning about COVID-19.

-As Local 5 discovered Wednesday at Austen Straubel Airport, some have to fly.
+As Local 5 discovered Wednesday at Austin Straubel Airport, some have to fly.

-“I try to avoid too many people,” explained Judy Banda.
-“Aside from that I feel pretty safe on the airlines.”
+“I try to avoid too many people,” explains Judy Banda.
+“Aside from that, I feel pretty safe on the airlines.”

 Banda was one of two nurses we met who were traveling home after providing back up to fatigued medical center workers here in Northeast Wisconsin.

-“Our colleagues don’t get a break,” said Laura Straub.
+“Our colleagues don’t get a break,” says Laura Straub.
 “They get sick, they’re still working.
 So it’s hard.”

-Every where you looked at Austen Straubel, masks were seen on the passengers and workers alike.
+Every where you looked at Austin Straubel, masks were seen on the passengers and workers alike.

 With a smaller airport like this, social distancing appears more readily possible.